 Its high protein also makes you feel fuller for longer, keeping hormonal cravings at bay.
 Few foods are as good as tofu at keeping you healthy when you need it most.

-Incorporating soy-based products into your diet can be as simple as drinking soy milk or going for the cream of the crop — tofu.
-It is versatile, soaks up flavor like a sponge, and adapts to any recipe from comfort food to a sensationally healthy vegan tofu and quinoa bowl with roasted veggies.
+Incorporating more soy-based products into your diet can be as simple as drinking soy milk or going for the cream of the crop — tofu.
+Tofu is versatile, soaks up flavor like a sponge, and adapts to any recipe from comfort food to a sensationally healthy vegan tofu and quinoa bowl with roasted veggies.
+You can eat tofu in dishes from breakfast through dessert.

 - Vegetarian Chinese Soul Food: Deliciously Doable Ways to Cook Greens, Tofu, and Other Plant-Based Ingredients